About the course

 About the training provider

-The Endeavour Teaching School Alliance (ETSA) is a vibrant partnership of schools who are passionate about nurturing talented individuals to become outstanding Primary School teachers.
+The Endeavour Teaching School Alliance (ETSA) is a national partnership which works on a local scale.
+We are passionate about nurturing talented individuals to become the primary school teachers our children need.
+Our 'Lead School' is Tidemill Academy, an Outstanding Primary school in the heart of London.

-Our trainees are successful; over the last 5 years, 100% of our School Direct trainees were graded good or outstanding at the end of the course.
+Our School Direct trainees are successful; since 2013, 100% received a good or outstanding grading at the end of the course, with 75% securing an outstanding grade in 2019.
 We provide comprehensive training to our School Direct mentors to enable you to get the best possible support.
-This is complemented by the practical training you will receive from us, led by outstanding classroom teachers and experts in their field.
-Previous trainees have 'loved' our 'on the job training' and the 'strong relationships' they built with our team.
+This is complemented by the practical training you will receive from us, led by current classroom practitioners and experts in their field.
+Previous trainees have 'loved our on the job training' and the 'strong relationships' they built with our team.
+100% of our trainees would recommend training with us.

 UCL is a global leader in teacher education.
 Their programmes are recognised by Ofsted as "outstanding" across Primary and Secondary Education